 In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-05 - Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 This update provides guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license element of the arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The standard became effective for annual and interim reporting periods beginning after December 15, 2015.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.